Dave Zirin

 Dave Zirin (/ˈzaɪrɪn/ ZY-rin; born 1974) is an American political sportswriter.
-He is the sports editor for The Nation, a weekly progressive magazine dedicated to politics and culture, and writes a blog named Edge of Sports: the weekly sports column by Dave Zirin.
+He is the sports editor for The Nation, a progressive magazine dedicated to politics and culture, and writes a blog named Edge of Sports: the weekly sports column by Dave Zirin.
 As of January 2022, he has authored eleven books.

 Early life and education

 Zirin was born in New York City.
 He is of Jewish descent.
 He graduated from Macalester College in St. Paul, Minnesota.

 Career

 Zirin was the host of the Edge of Sports Podcast, hosted by the Slate/Panoply network.
 He also co-hosted "The Collision: Where Sports and Politics Collide on Pacifica Radio" with former NBA player Etan Thomas.
 Zirin is a contributor to The Nation, and has been a columnist for SLAM Magazine, and The Progressive.
 He has been a guest on ESPN's Outside The Lines and Democracy Now!.

-His first book, What’s My Name, Fool?
+His first book, What's My Name, Fool?
 Sports and Resistance in the United States (Haymarket Books) has entered its third printing.

-Zirin has published Welcome to the Terrordome: The Pain, Politics, and Promise of Sports, and A People’s History of Sports in the United States, a sports-related volume in the manner of Howard Zinn's A People's History of the United States series for The New Press.
-In addition to “What’s My Name, Fool?”, he has also published “The Muhammad Ali Handbook” for MQ Publications.
-Zirin is also the published children's book author of “My Name is Erica Montoya de la Cruz” (RC Owen).
+Zirin has published Welcome to the Terrordome: The Pain, Politics, and Promise of Sports, and A People's History of Sports in the United States, a sports-related volume in the manner of Howard Zinn's A People's History of the United States series for The New Press.
+In addition to "What's My Name, Fool?", he has also published "The Muhammad Ali Handbook" for MQ Publications.
+Zirin is also the published children's book author of "My Name is Erica Montoya de la Cruz" (RC Owen).
 "A People's History of Sports" forms the basis of a documentary co-written and narrated by Zirin called Not Just A Game: Power, Politics and American Sports, produced by the Media Education Foundation.

 Zirin is the co-author with John Carlos of The John Carlos Story: The Sports Moment That Changed the World (Haymarket Books, 2011).

+He is sports editor at The Nation.
 He writes a blog named Edge of Sports: the weekly sports column by Dave Zirin.